The Unusual Late-Time Evolution of the Tidal Disruption Event ASASSN-15oi: Evolution of the Late-Time Emission

 Previously, we placed strong limits on the presence of an underlying AGN based on a non-detection from archival \textit{ROSAT} all-sky survey data \citep{holoien16b}.
 However, a re-examination of this calculation discovered that the limit presented in \citet{holoien16b} is an order of magnitude higher than actually implied by the non-detection of this source.
 From our re-examination of the data, we derive an upper limit of $5.8\times10^{-2}$ counts/sec in the 0.3--10.0 keV energy band.
 Assuming a power law component with $\Gamma=1.75$, similar to that of known AGN \citep[e.g.,][]{tozzi06,marchesi16, liu17, ricci17}, we derive an unabsorbed flux limit of $1.9\times10^{-12}$ ergs cm$^{-2}$ s$^{-1}$, which corresponds to $L_{X}\sim10^{43}$ erg s$^{-1}$ at the distance of the TDE.
 This is comparable to the observed X-ray luminosities of AGN found in deep extragalactic surveys, so we cannot rule out the presence of an underlying AGN.
 However, in \citet{holoien16b} we highlighted that the host galaxy has a mid-IR color from WISE of $W_{1}-W_{2}=0.06\pm0.06$, which implies that any AGN activity in the host galaxy is not strong \citep{assef13}.
 Further long-term observations are needed to confirm whether the hard component of the X-ray emission is associated with the TDE itself and is possible evidence of a jet, or whether it persists well after the TDE fades, which would imply the presence of an underlying, weak AGN.

 In order to investigate the origin of the X-ray emission, we compare properties of the X-ray emission of \oi\ to those of other X-ray emitting TDEs using the metric presented by \citet[][]{auchettl18} to distinguish TDEs from AGN. \citet{auchettl18} fit a temporal power law, $f\propto(t-t_0)^{-n}$, to the X-ray emission of several TDEs and AGN and found that TDEs show a relatively coherent decay with $n\sim0-2$, while AGN varied dramatically on short timescales with a much broader range of indices ($-10<n<15$).
 Figure~\ref{fig:powerlaw} shows $-n$ as a function of time for \oi\ and several X-ray TDEs from the analysis of \citet{auchettl18}.
-The emission from \oi\ does not vary dramatically over short time-scales like an AGN, but exhibits a similar long term variation to the other TDEs, albeit with the opposite sign due to its unique X-ray behavior.
+While ASASSN-15oi shows a constant power-law exponent, unlike AGN which have n values that vary dramatically over short time-scales, it is unique in that it has a negative value of n, due to its remarkable power-law brightening in the X-rays with time.
 As such, it is very likely that this thermal component arises from the TDE itself.

 In Figure \ref{fig:hardness_ratio} we show the evolution of the hardness ratio (HR) as compared to the ``X-ray TDEs'' from \citet{auchettl18}.
 Similar to what was seen in XMMSL1 J0740-85, the X-ray emission of ASASSN-15oi shows little color evolution with time and is relatively soft.
 Here we have assumed that the hard X-ray component is not associated with the TDE.